 70% reported a deeper understanding and ability to relate to people of different ethnicities and backgrounds after traveling abroad.

 60% stated that traveling helps them better cope with day-to-day change and not sweat the small stuff.

 70% felt that travel provides them a source of relief and inspiration, and that trips leave them feeling creatively recharged.

-Check back here in the coming weeks to view the next two videos.
 And if you haven’t gotten a passport yet?
 Do it now.